socnetv/app/docs/roadmaps/roadmap_ws7_mainwindow_decomposition.md

 ## Goal

-Reduce `MainWindow` from a 15,000-line monolith into a thin coordinator that delegates UI concerns to focused sub-controllers and panel widgets, while preserving all existing behavior and user-visible functionality.
+Reduce `MainWindow` from a 16,289-line `.cpp` (plus 838-line `.h`) into a thin coordinator that delegates UI concerns to focused sub-controllers and panel widgets, while preserving all existing behavior and user-visible functionality.

+**This is a maintainability/testability workstream, not a performance one** — stated explicitly rather than left implicit.
+Checked directly: none of the ~304 `appSettings[...]` lookups scattered through `mainwindow.cpp` occur inside a per-node/per-edge loop or a repaint path (grepped for loop context around every occurrence); the scatter is a real maintenance cost, not a measured performance one.
+If a genuine performance finding turns up during MW1-MW7 execution, it gets its own evidence and completion criteria the same way WS3/WS5 findings did — none is assumed here.

 ---

 ## Motivation

 After WS2, `Graph` is a clean façade.
-The UI side has not yet received the same treatment. `MainWindow` currently:
+The UI side has not yet received the same treatment.
+Confirmed by direct reading:

-* owns all menus, toolbars, dock widgets, status bar, and dialogs
+* `MainWindow` owns all menus, toolbars, dock widgets, status bar, and dialogs.
-* handles all user action slots (~200+ slots)
-* wires signals from `Graph` directly into UI updates
-* performs layout and panel management directly
-* contains display logic, chart config, and settings persistence
+* ~235 slots follow the `slotXxx` naming convention in `mainwindow.h` (one `public slots:` block, lines 151-586).
+* `statusBar()->showMessage(...)` / `statusMessage(...)` is called **359 times** directly.
+* `appSettings[...]` is accessed **304 times** directly, across ~37 different settings-related methods — no single owner.
+* 20 distinct `Dialog*` classes are instantiated directly with `new` (21 call sites) — no shared lifecycle management.
+* `initMenuBar()` is 448 lines; `initToolBar()` is 84 lines — both inline in `MainWindow`.
+* 14 direct `connect(graphicsWidget, ...)` call sites wire canvas interactions into `MainWindow`.

 This makes it hard to test UI behavior, hard to reason about responsibilities, and expensive to change any single feature.

 ---